- Chart

 Competitive Landscape

-The US ETF market is highly competitive, dominated by large players like BlackRock (iShares), Vanguard, and State Street Global Advisors.
-BMO ETFs compete by offering competitive expense ratios, a wide range of products, and the backing of a reputable financial institution.
-Their advantages include cost-effectiveness and broad diversification.
-Disadvantages might be lower brand recognition in the US compared to the largest players, and potentially less liquidity for some niche ETFs.
+The US ETF market is highly competitive, dominated by large players like Vanguard, iShares (BlackRock), and State Street.
+BMO ETFs compete by offering competitive expense ratios, a wide range of specialized and broad-market products, and leveraging its institutional trust.
+Disadvantages might include brand recognition compared to the top three and potentially lower liquidity for less popular ETFs.

 Financial Performance